JCollinJones25/disclose/README.md

 - AUTH ✅
 - Display location data on map ✅
 - Map markers have pop up window with location info ✅
-- Users can only update and/or delete data they created (with their user id)
-- profile page (profile pic, change password)
-- Add comment data model
+- Add comment model ✅
-- Search bar
+- Search bar ✅
+- Profile page
-- Animations
+- User permissions

 ## Future Goals
+Many features on my site would be better implemented using a component based framework such as React so that things such as the comments or the search results can be rendered on the page without going to a new url or refreshing the browser.

 ## Screenshots